arthurnw/mufa/README.md

 # mufa
-Code to scrape and clean data from MUFA's league site
+Code to scrape, clean, and analyze data from MUFA's league site.